krish8484/compound-systems/README.md

 ```
 Driver code runs all the supported operations in the system with predefined inputs.

-`Driver can be expanded to modify inputs ro run any supported operations `
+`Driver can be expanded to modify inputs to run any supported operations `

 As soon as you start the driver, the tasks would start getting executed and would be visible in terminal logs.